7 Facts from our Noom Review

 The next part of the survey focuses on customizing the user’s plan based on habits and behaviors.
-Noom asks users the reasons for weight gain in the past, and how long it has been since the user was at their ideal weight.
-Other questions include details about previous weight loss attempts and the user’s ideal relationship with weight loss.
+Noom asks users about the reasons for weight gain in the past and how long it has been since the user was at their ideal weight.
+Other questions include details about previous attempts at losing weight and the user’s ideal relationship with weight loss.

-Finally, the last part of the survey is all about activity, nutrition, and cognitive-behavioral therapy.
+The last part of the survey is about physical activity, nutrition, and cognitive-behavioral therapy.
 Here, Noom tries to get a sense of the user’s motivation, the current state of mind, and relationship with food.
 The survey also asks about dietary patterns, such as when and why you are most likely to grab a snack.

-Finally, at the end of the survey, users can create their account.
+At the end of the survey, users can sign up.

 After filling out the survey and creating an account, users can start a 14-day free trial.

-Custom Workout Plan: A custom workout plan is delivered in the form of a PDF document, and is useful for those just starting their fitness journey.
+Custom Workout Plan: A custom workout plan is delivered in a PDF document and is useful for those just starting their fitness journey.
 Like the meal plan, the custom workout plan cost is $120.

 Custom Meal and Workout Plan: $240

-How to cancel Noom: You can cancel your subscription by accessing your subscription on your smart phone’s settings page and click on “Cancel Subscription.”
+How to cancel Noom: You can cancel your subscription by accessing your smart phone’s settings page and clicking on “Cancel Subscription.”
 You can also let your coach know.

-Once all of the above details are out of the way, users are free to download the Noom app.
-True to their word, the app is filled with pop quizzes, positive quotes, and research to uplift the user.
+Once all the above details are out of the way, users can download the Noom app.
+True to its word, the app is filled with pop quizzes, research, and positive quotes to uplift the user.

 As a part of the plan, users go through a number of modules every day: